Fraud Blocker

 Safeguarding Your Valuables During the Move

-For valuable electronics such as laptops and tablets, keep them in their original packaging if possible; this provides optimal protection during transport.
-If original packaging is unavailable, wrap them securely in bubble wrap and place them in sturdy boxes labeled as fragile.
-Additionally, consider taking photographs of valuable items before the move; this documentation can be useful for insurance purposes should any damage occur during transit.
+Keep valuable electronics like laptops and tablets in original packaging when available; this provides optimal protection during transport.
+Without original packaging, wrap them in multiple layers of bubble wrap and place in sturdy boxes marked “FRAGILE” in red letters.
+Photograph valuable items before moving; this documentation helps with insurance claims if damage occurs during transit.

 Settling into Your New Home